The staggeringly beautiful Peel Watershed is one of the last large intact ecosystems on the continent and it needs your help!

-The Yukon government is about to make a historic decision about the future of one of the world's biggest natural treasures.
+The Yukon government recently made an historic decision: to open one of the world's biggest natural treasures, the Peel River watershed, to development.
 Home to the greatest constellation of wild mountain rivers in North America, the Peel Watershed is one of the last large intact ecosystems on the continent.

 Expanded mining exploration and development will require the building of roads, bridges and possibly railroads in this wilderness.
 The development of one deposit could open the region to many others, as transportation opportunities lower the cost of extracting lead-zinc, uranium, copper, nickel and coal believed to be buried in the region.
 Transportation routes will carve up the landscape, interfere with animal migration and irrevocably tame this great wilderness.